kurbiisu/Dolphin-emulator-cattpuccin-theme/README.md

 ![image](https://github.com/kurbiisu/Dolphin-emulator-cattpuccin-theme/assets/92827029/06f02905-1a05-4f73-9c33-68d10565fd26)  ![image](https://github.com/kurbiisu/Dolphin-emulator-cattpuccin-theme/assets/92827029/3252ce5f-0818-4d9e-9a6c-614099604a2c)

-# How to set the theme?
+# How do I set the theme?

 To set the theme all you need to change is Style inside of the interface option in Config/Settings!